Rokinon 14mm F/2.8 Lens for Astrophotography

 Recording Video Footage at Night

-I have found the Rokinon 14mm F/2.8 to be extremely useful lens for shooting videos as well.
+I have found the Rokinon 14mm F/2.8 to be an extremely useful lens for shooting videos as well.
 You may have noticed some of the wide-angle scenes in my YouTube videos, where you can see large portion of the night sky in a single clip.

-The ultra-wide angle focal length of 14mm is handy when I want to film a scene in the backyard that shows my entire imaging rig, with a generous portion of sky behind it.
+The ultra-wide-angle focal length of 14mm is handy when I want to film a scene in the backyard that shows my entire imaging rig, with a generous portion of sky behind it.
 It allows me to get really creative when framing a scene because I can fit a lot more action in at once.

-The ultra-wide angle Rokinon 14mm F/2.8 is useful when shooting videos at night.
+The ultra-wide-angle Rokinon 14mm F/2.8 is useful when shooting videos at night.

 The fast optics are a big reason why this lens is so handy for filming at night.
-Although it is much harder focus the lens at an f-stop of 2.8 – it allows enough light in to show the brightest stars, planets, and constellations in a live video.
+Although it is much harder to focus the lens at an f-stop of 2.8 – it allows enough light in to show the brightest stars, planets, and constellations in a live video.

 To do this, I must use the max ISO setting on my full-frame DSLR.
 The resulting footage is rather grainy, but it is still usable b-roll footage an astrophotography video.
 As modern DSLR’s get better at dealing with digital noise and offer higher ISO settings, a lens like this could be very powerful for night footage.